itucsdb1946/itucsdb1946/docs/source/developer/index.rst

 Views
 ^^^^^

 Views render what the user actually sees and also it gets input out of user.
-The main views functions will be discussed in Views subsection.
+The main views functions will be discussed below.

 **************